zackdean808/pyvaders/README.md

 - Be Nice and Repectful to any new ideas or approaches for changing the code.
 All skill levels are welcome.

-- You contrubite in any form (not limited docs, art, music, marketing, research etc .)
+- You contribute in any form (not limited docs, art, music, marketing, research etc.

 - If you want to build from scratch check the CREDIT.md for source and course